 Play some upbeat fun dance music.
 When the music is on, you dance with your kids.
 When the music stops (you’re in charge of pause/play) everyone needs to freeze and become a tree.

 So, there you have it.
 If you’re new to yoga yourself, it’s probably best to join classes run by an experienced teacher.
 By attending the class together, you get a better idea of how you can try yoga with your child at home.
 If you’re ready to take action, I invite you to book an online private Family Yoga session with me.
 (Hit the word Family Yoga above to find out more)

 Here are some related blogs you may also enjoy reading:

 5 fun poses for pre-schoolers

-Chika is a mum to a toddler and Yoga Australia registered children’s yoga teacher and has been a student of yoga for over 10 years.
+Chika is a mum to an almost 5-year-old daughter and Yoga Australia registered children’s yoga teacher and has been a student of yoga for over 13 years.
 She specialises in mums & bubs yoga, yoga for mums, kids yoga and family yoga.
 Since the foundation of Wa Yoga in 2014, she has taught hundreds of children mainly aged between 3 and 12 in Sydney as well as the Central Coast NSW.
 She has studied with many of the highly respected international yoga teachers including one of the leading kids yoga experts, Lorain Rushton from Zenergy Yoga.
-Chika hopes to inspire & empower people to practise yoga & mindfulness daily on & off the mat.
-The best way to stay in touch with Chika for her future offerings is to subscribe to her email newsletters.
-Please follow the prompts at the very bottom of this page to subscribe.
+She loves facilitating Family Yoga workshops online to help parents & children deepen connection and have fun together.